Explore the Agenda

 Senior Director - Engineering & RCx Engineer, Jones Lang LaSalle

-Senior Mechanical Design Engineer, WSP Group
+Sr Mechanical Engineer, WSP Group

-Mechanical Engineer, NTT DATA Italia
+Mechanical Engineer, NTT Global Data Centers

 Data Center Mechanical Engineer, Microsoft